mozman/svgwrite/doc/classes/pattern.rst

 * **patternTransform** -- `<transform-list>`

-  Use the :class:`~svgwrite.interface.ITransform` interface to set transformations.
+  Use the :class:`~svgwrite.mixins.Transform` interface to set transformations.

   Contains the definition of an optional additional transformation from the pattern coordinate system onto the target coordinate system (i.e.,